Skip to main content

 There are a lot of good home inspectors in the greater Knoxville, TN area.
 All are licensed (or should be) and most belong to some home inspector group or another.
 But, please don’t confuse “marketing hype” with true certifications.
 Certifications that are easily bought and obtained are meaningless.
 Real Estate agents assume some liability for the persons they refer to their clients.
 You should dig a little deeper.
 Do you want your image associated with persons who are good at “marketing hype”, or, do you want your image associated with the most proficient, professional and respectable home inspectors possible?
 More information about the ASHI ACI program is available at www.ashi.org

-As an ASHI ACI, former municipal building inspector, former building contractor and SBCCI Code Certified “Chief Building Code Analyst” with over 21 years of experience in home and building inspections, we hope you will choose Accu-Spec Inspection Services for your next home inspection.
+As an ASHI ACI, former municipal building inspector, former building contractor and SBCCI Code Certified “Chief Building Code Analyst” with over 31 years of experience in home and building inspections, we hope you will choose Accu-Spec Inspection Services for your next home inspection.
 But, as a minimum, look for the ASHI seal of approval for your next home inspector, it is the “Gold Standard”.
-Call us at 800-511-4880 or just click the link below in order to see our website at smokymountainhomeinspections.com

 Comments